-Early African Caribbean immigrants found private employment and housing denied to them on the basis of race.
-Trade unions would often not help African-Caribbean workers and some pubs, clubs, dance halls and churches would bar Blacks from entering.
+Early African Caribbean immigrants found private employment and housing denied them based on race.
+Trade unions would often not help African-Caribbean workers, and some pubs, clubs, dance halls, and churches would bar Blacks from entering.
 Housing was in short supply following the wartime bombing, and the shortage led to some of the first clashes with the established white community.
-In 1958, attacks in the London area of Notting Hill by white youths marred relations with West Indian residents, and the following year as a positive response by the Caribbean community an indoor carnival event organized by West Indian Gazette editor Claudia Jones took place in St Pancras Town Hall and would be a precursor to what became the annual Notting Hill Carnival.
+In 1958, white youths' attacks in the London area of Notting Hill marred relations with West Indian residents.
+The following year as a positive response by the Caribbean community, an indoor carnival event organized by West Indian Gazette editor Claudia Jones took place in St Pancras Town Hall.
+It would be a precursor to what became the annual Notting Hill Carnival.

-Historian Winston James argues that the experience of suffering racism was a major factor in the development of a shared Caribbean identity among immigrants from a range of different island and class backgrounds.
-The shared experience of employment by organizations such as London Transport and the National Health Service also played a role in the building of the British African Caribbean identity.
+Historian Winston James argues that the experience of suffering racism was a major factor in developing a shared Caribbean identity among immigrants from various island and class backgrounds.
+The shared experience of employment by organizations such as London Transport and the National Health Service also played a role in building the British African Caribbean identity.
 Social Geographer Ceri Peach estimates that the number of people in Britain born in the West Indies grew from 15,000 in 1951 to 172,000 in 1961.
-In 1962, the UK enacted the Commonwealth Immigrants Act, restricting the entry of immigrants and by 1972 only holders of work permits, or people with parents or grandparents born in the United Kingdom, could gain entry effectively stemming most Caribbean immigration.
+In 1962, the UK enacted the Commonwealth Immigrants Act, restricting the entry of immigrants, and by 1972 only holders of work permits, or people with parents or grandparents born in the United Kingdom, could gain entry, effectively stemming most Caribbean immigration.
 Despite the restrictive measures, an entire generation of Britons with African Caribbean heritage now existed, contributing to British society in virtually every field.